 This chili oil recipe has become one of the most popular on the blog, and for good reason.
-It is as much a foundational ingredient for many of our recipes as it is a casual condiment.
-Also, learning how to make chili oil yourself means 1) having a much more flavorful blend than those you can buy in stores 2) being able to control exactly what goes into it.
+It is as much a foundational ingredient for many of our recipes as it is a delicious condiment.
+Also, learning how to make chili oil yourself means:

 Over the years, we’ve received many questions and comments from readers on this recipe, so we’ve updated it with more detail and instructions, as well as options to tailor it to your exact liking!